YouTube Shorts, a TikTok-like short-form video app that was launched first in India last year, is now rolling out globally.

 YouTube Shorts, which is still in beta, will be available “across more than 100 countries around the world where YouTube is available,” reports The Verge.

-YouTube Shorts is playing catchup to TikTok as the short-form video platform of choice, but Google’s service is pushing Shorts’ integration with the wider YouTube ecosystem as a key selling point, the report said.
+YouTube Shorts is playing catchup to TikTok as the short-form video platform of choice.
+Still, Google’s service is pushing Shorts’ integration with the wider YouTube ecosystem as a key selling point.

 The platform recently added the ability for Shorts creators to sample audio from YouTube videos and says it is exploring ways to offer quick links from Shorts to YouTube videos they’ve taken samples from.